resource-watch/slate/source/includes/dev/_microservice.md

 #### Requests to other microservices

-Besides contacting Control Tower to register themselves, microservices also need to contact Control Tower to make requests to other micorservices.
+Besides contacting Control Tower to register themselves, microservices also need to contact Control Tower to make requests to other microservices.

 ```javascript
 // Microservice call to another microservice's endpoint